dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         * lunch @s_

-If you enter `1`, *etm* will interpret it as 1am on the current date in the local timezone:
+If you enter `1`, *etm* will interpret it as 1am on the current date in the local timezone.

         start
         Tue Dec 17 2019 1:00am EST